keycard-tech/shelljs/README.md

 ## ShellJS

-Keycard Pro Library based on [@ledgerhq/hw-app-eth](@ledgerhq/hw-app-eth) and [@ledgerhq/hw-transport](@ledgerhq/hw-transport).
+Keycard Shell Library based on [@ledgerhq/hw-app-eth](@ledgerhq/hw-app-eth) and [@ledgerhq/hw-transport](@ledgerhq/hw-transport).

 ***

 ## Who should use ShellJS?

-ShellJS permits you to communicate with Keycard Pro through websites and through nodejs-based native applications.
+ShellJS permits you to communicate with Keycard Shell through websites and through nodejs-based native applications.

 ***